ICMS is monitoring the COVID-19 (Coronavirus) pandemic outbreak on a daily basis. Please read this carefully and take appropriate action as advised.

 Please support us in our commitment to providing a safe place to work and study by undertaking the following steps:

-ICMS provides these guidelines to help set a roadmap allowing staff and students to return to campus and to provide staff, students and visitors with an environment where health and safety are at the forefront whilst it navigates through the current Covid-19 crisis and beyond.
+ICMS provides these guidelines to help set a roadmap allowing staff and students to return to campus and to provide staff, students and visitors with an environment where health and safety are at the forefront whilst it navigates towards a new normal.
 These best practice guidelines, coupled with sensible changes alongside current government restrictions, will provide a greater degree of certainty as to what is expected in a post COVID-19 world.

 Communication is key and while these are broad and overarching principles that apply to us all, where you are directly affected you will be contacted via email.
 If you have any questions, please contact us at: